Should I Go to Urgent Care for a Clogged Ear?

-Dystonia is a neurological disorder that affects about 1% of the population, causing painful and uncontrollable muscle spasms.
+Dystonia is a neurological movement disorder that affects about 1% of the population, characterized by involuntary muscle contractions that cause repetitive or twisting movements and abnormal postures.
+These sustained muscle contractions can be painful and may worsen with voluntary movement or stress.
 If you or a loved one has been diagnosed with dystonia, it's essential to understand the causes, symptoms, and available treatment options to manage this condition effectively.

 Dystonia is believed to be related to a problem in the basal ganglia, the part of the brain responsible for controlling muscle contractions.
 The exact cause of dystonia is not always clear, but it can be classified into three categories: